danshatter/gallery/README.txt

 - Uploading multiple files is available.

-- Posting comments and image downloading are also available.
+- Posting comments and image downloading are also available in the user area.

 - For pagination, just change the argument of the Pagination instance on the 'index.php', 'photo.php' and 'list-photos.php' to your desired limit.